aaliade/ABJLW-MajorProject/ReadMe.md

 # TRASHNAV 🗑️🚛

-### Optimizing garbage collection routes using user-generated data.
+### Optimizing garbage collection routes using user-generated data created by University of Technology Jamaica students as their final year project.

 ---